From Abracadabra to Zombies | View All

 Similar claims have been made by Dean Radin and other parapsychologists regarding what they call "field consciousness" or "global consciousness."
 Roger Nelson, for example, thinks that if enough people want good weather, they will get it:

 Reunion and commencement activities at Princeton University, involving thousands of alumni, graduates, family and others, are held outdoors, and it is often remarked that they are almost always blessed with good weather.
 A comparison of the recorded rainfall in Princeton vs. nearby communities shows that there is significantly less rain, less often, in Princeton on those days with major outdoor activities. (“Wishing for Good Weather,” The Journal for Scientific Exploration Vol. 11, No. 1.)*

 Radin believes that the outpouring of feeling shown while millions watched the funeral of Princess Diana caused random event generators to come to attention in an orderly fashion.* Maybe someday we'll bring about world peace just by getting enough people to think about it at the same time.
 My guess is that the effect will be about the same as it's been when millions have prayed for peace.

 Not everybody who has gone through TM has come away a satisfied customer.
 One disgruntled former TMer is Patrick Ryan, a graduate of MUM and a practitioner of TM for ten years.
 He founded a support group for former members (TM-Ex).
-Some former members have posted their stories.
+Some former members have posted their stories on TranceNet (now defunct).
 Ryan also claims TM is not simply a "harmless way to relax through meditation."
 He writes: